-This page lets you compare the lowest mortgage rates for every term, in any province.
-That makes it easier to see where the value is in the mortgage market.
+This page lets you compare the lowest mortgage rates in Canada for every term.

 Lowest Mortgage Rate Comparison

 When comparing mortgage rates and terms, here are just some of the key factors to consider:

 - How much risk can you handle?
 (Longer-term fixed rates entail less interest rate risk, but cost you more upfront)